 By: Shane Brennan

-Up next for Liverpool is the second leg of the League cup Semi-final on Thursday evening.
+Up next for Liverpool is the first leg of the League Cup quarter final against Arsenal at Anfield on Thursday evening.